+Instant Malpua is a deep fried pancake which later soaked in sugar syrup.
 Malpua is an Indian pancake which is a delicious item for dessert.
-Unlike other pancakes, it is deep fried and later soaked in sugar syrup.
 Malpuas are especially served during festival seasons like in Holi, Diwali, etc. The recipe of malpua also varies in different part of India.
 My malpua is quite simpler and you can make it instantly.

 One part of my childhood memories has carefully secured the taste of malpuas made by my paternal grandmother.
 As I have mentioned many time she was an ace cook and her recipes were so delightful and tasty.
 I remember the taste of bananas in her malpuas.
 At that time, I was a kid of 7 to 8 years, so I was not bothered about the recipe.
 Instead I concentrated on eating good foods.

 I remember my paternal grandfather’s house in Bolpur where my grandparents lived.
 The kitchen was not in the house but adjacent to the house along with dining area without a table.
 My grandma was good in stitching as well and used to make mats for sitting using jute pieces with cross-stitch with wool.
 My job was to make the sitting arrangement by laying the handmade mats on the floor of dinning.
 Later she would make the food and serve immediately from the next door kitchen.

 My grandma added flour and milk to the mashed banana along with fennel seeds and deep fried.
 As the ladleful of batter starts getting fried, the sweet smell of banana and fennel spreads all over increasing the appetite.
 Later my granny used to add them in sugar syrup for soaking.
 Finally, the fried beauties used to come to my plate then I would go to silent mode and concentrate on my sweet treat.